oxipay/oxidocs/docs/developer_resources/signature_generation.md

 * <code>key</code> is the API key which is only known to Oxipay and the merchant intending to use Oxipay, this is sometimes referred to as the API Key.

-* <code>message</code> is the string of all key-value pairs that represent the trasnaction payload, these keys are prefixed with <code>x_</code>, are sorted alphabetically and are concatenated with seperators.
+* <code>message</code> is the string of all key-value pairs that represent the transaction payload, these keys are prefixed with <code>x_</code>, are sorted alphabetically and are concatenated with separators.

 The resulting HMAC-SHA256 signature needs to be hex-encoded and passed along with the remainder of the transaction payload as a value of the key <code>x_signature</code>